oxc-project/acorn-test262/test-typescript/tests/cases/conformance/controlFlow/controlFlowOptionalChain.ts.md

                         "start": 10149,
                         "end": 10177,
                         "raw": "\"I should ALSO be reachable\"",
-                        "value": "I should ALSO be reachable"
+                        "value": "I should ALSO be reachable",
+                        "regex": null,
+                        "bigint": null
                       }
                     ],
                     "callee": {